You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Azadeh Assadi, Peter C. Laussen, Gabrielle Freire, Marzyeh Ghassemi, Patricia Trbovich

-The data shown below were collected from the profiles of 6 tweeters who shared this research output.
+The data shown below were collected from the profiles of 6 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Members of the public||4||67%|

 |Practitioners (doctors, other healthcare professionals)||1||17%|

 The data shown below were compiled from readership statistics for 5 Mendeley readers of this research output.
 Click here to see the associated Mendeley record.

 This research output has an Altmetric Attention Score of 4.
 This is our high-level measure of the quality and quantity of online attention that it has received.
 This Attention Score, as well as the ranking and number of research outputs shown below, was calculated when the research output was last mentioned on 01 December 2022.